 \section{Introduction}

-The journey towards blending human intelligence with advanced technology spans several centuries, beginning with inventive attempts to simulate human intellect in machines.
+People have long been fascinated by the idea of creating machines that think like humans.
 One notable example from the 1770s is the "Mechanical Turk," a machine that appeared to play chess autonomously but was, in fact, operated by a person concealed inside it \cite{mech_turk}.
-This early endeavor, while not \emph{"Artificial Intelligence" (AI)} in the modern sense, reflects the enduring fascination with creating technology that can mimic or complement human cognitive abilities.
-The formal realization of integrating human-like intelligence into machines culminated in 1956 at Dartmouth College, marking the official birth of Artificial Intelligence as a research field \cite{Russell2021}.
-As AI technology has advanced and become more prevalent over the last decade, researchers have identified limitations within purely automated systems \cite{mittelstadt2016, goodfellow2015, rodrigues2020} leading to renewed focus on augmenting AI with human expertise, aiming to harness the best of both worlds (Fig. \ref{fig:HAI}).
-This approach seeks to enhance AI applications and foster a symbiotic relationship between human and artificial intelligence.
+This early effort, while not \emph{"Artificial Intelligence" (AI)} in the modern sense, reflects the enduring fascination with creating technology that can mimic or complement human cognitive abilities.
+The formal realization of integrating human-like intelligence into machines peaked in 1956 at Dartmouth College, USA, marking the official birth of Artificial Intelligence as a research field \cite{Russell2021}.
+As AI technology has advanced and become more prevalent over the last decade, researchers have identified limitations within purely automated systems \cite{mittelstadt2016, goodfellow2015, rodrigues2020} leading to renewed focus on augmenting AI with human expertise, aiming to utilize the best of both worlds (Fig. \ref{fig:HAI}).
+This approach seeks to enhance AI applications and foster a symbiotic collaboration between human and artificial intelligence.

-Navigating the rapidly advancing AI landscape, the integration of human cognition with Large Pre-trained Models (LPtM), including Large Language Models (LLM) \cite{Tom2020, touvron2023llama} and Large Vision Models (LVM) \cite{kirillov2023segany, pmlr-v139-radford21a, jia2022vpt}, has initiated a transformative shift.
-These models are "pre-trained" on vast datasets before being fine-tuned for specific tasks.
-This paradigm has opened new avenues for collaborative problem-solving and decision-making.
-LPtMs are shaped and refined by human expertise in terms of ethical guidance, creativity, and contextual understanding.
+Navigating the rapidly evolving AI landscape, the integration of human cognition with Large Foundation Models (LFMs), including Large Language Models (LLM) \cite{Tom2020, touvron2023llama} and Large Vision Models (LVM) \cite{kirillov2023segany, pmlr-v139-radford21a, jia2022vpt}, has initiated an exciting shift.
+These models are pre-trained on vast web-scale datasets and act as "foundations" before being fine-tuned for specific tasks.
+This has opened new avenues for collaborative problem-solving and decision-making.
+When humans add domain insight, ethics, and creativity to these generic large models, they return rapid pattern-finding and specialized outputs at scale.
 In turn, AI amplifies human capabilities by processing data at large scales, offering insights and augmenting decision-making.
-This paper undertakes an extensive survey of Human-AI teaming, analyzing the complex interactions between human agents and sophisticated pre-trained models across various fields.
-Our study aims to uncover the progress made, confront the challenges, and understand the implications of this evolving partnership.
+This interaction paves the way to creating an advanced form of HAI collaboration.